Airing of the Comms Grievances

-So, when you create your year-end wrap up video or release your 2022 company-wide strategic initiatives, make sure you lead with what is going to be important to the employees you’re communicating with.
+So, when you create your year-end wrap-up video or release your 2022 company-wide strategic initiatives, make sure you lead with what is going to be important to the employees you’re communicating with.
 What does this mean for them?
 How will this impact them?
 What is expected of them?
 Then add the “what this means for our team and organization.”

 Grievance 3: Managers Don’t Support Our Communication

 Where is one place communication goes to die within any organization?
 The cascade to mid-level managers.
 We know how critical managers are to the success of an organization.
 They will inspire, align, manage, and hold accountable our essential frontline workforce and yet we blame them for poor communication, which leads to lower levels of success.
-If there is one thing you take away from this blog, please let it be that managers aren’t bad communicators because they are trying to be, it’s because they’ve likely never been taught how to communicate effectively.
+If there is one thing you take away from this blog, let it be this: managers aren’t bad communicators because they are trying to be, it’s because they’ve likely never been taught how to communicate effectively.

 Grievance 4: Our Email Open Rate Increased!

-Can this be the last year we focus our time and attention on how many people opened a piece of content and start measuring what an employee did, said, though, or felt as a result of engaging with that content?
+Can this be the last year we focus our time and attention on how many people opened a piece of content and start measuring what an employee did, said, thought, or felt as a result of engaging with that content?
 Please!?

 I’m not suggesting that you shouldn’t look at vanity metrics like clicks and opens.
 But for the love of comms, don’t stop there.
 Imagine if you walked into the boardroom this year and followed up that pie chart of open rates with “and that employee engagement led to a 10% increase in our September safety metrics.”
 We can do that.
 We can take our data and correlate it to real business results!